 - state that the LLC may make distributions after the deadline to other claimants and LLC members or former members without further notice.

-LLCs that give written notice in this form must also given the same type of notice to persons with claims that are “contingent upon the occurrence or nonoccurrence of future events or otherwise conditional or unmatured,” along with a request that those persons present their claims in accordance with the terms of the notice.
+LLCs that give written notice in this form must also given the same type of notice to persons with claims that are contingent, conditional, or unmatured, along with a request that those persons present their claims in accordance with the terms of the notice.

 There are quite a few additional rules for how to handle existing and future claims.
 Therefore, while there are advantages to giving written notice of your LLC’s dissolution to individual claimants, if you choose to give notice you should strongly consider getting assistance from a business attorney.